erictmc/url_shortener/README.md

 on one's machine.

 ### Test Environment
+This environment is primarily intended CI/CD purposes.
+That being said, you can run it locally with minimal setup.
+For examining the app, this is probably the best approach.

-This is run with the following command, while in the root of the repo directory:
+While in the root of the repo directory, run the following:
 `docker-compose -f docker-compose.test.yml up`.

+It takes a moment to build the image.
 This builds the API code and places it on a Docker image.
 As part of this, it also builds the React web app, and places the optimized bundle in a static directory on the image.
-If docker-compose is successful, then you should be able to visit `http://localhost:8080`, and see a webapp.
+If docker-compose is successful, then you should be able to visit `http://localhost:8080`, and see a fully functioning webapp.

-**IMPORTANT:** If you are running in this environment, it will not have hot-reloads available.
-Any changes you make to the code-- either to the server or client-side code -- WILL NOT BE VISIBLE to the docker container.
+**IMPORTANT:** If you are running in this environment, it will not have hot-reloads available for server or client code.
+Any changes you make to the code WILL NOT BE VISIBLE to the docker container.
 To have hot-reloads enabled, see the *Local Development* environment below.

-Note: The Testing environment is also used in the CI pipeline.

 ### Local Development
 This prioritizes using hot reloads for the api and web code.
 In addition to Docker,